Drug Enforcement Administration, Department of Justice.

 This regulation meets the applicable standards set forth in sections 3(a) and 3(b)(2) of Executive Order, 12988 Civil Justice Reform.

-This rulemaking does not impose enforcement responsibilities on any State; nor does it diminish the power of any State to enforce its own laws.
+This rulemaking does not impose enforcement responsibilities on any State; nor does it diminish the power of Start Printed Page 38921any State to enforce its own laws.
 Accordingly, this rulemaking does not have federalism implications warranting the application of Executive Order 13132.

 Unfunded Mandates Reform Act of 1995

 This rule will not result in the expenditure by State, local, and Tribal governments, in the aggregate, or by the private sector, of $120,000,000 or more (adjusted for inflation) in any one year, and will not significantly or uniquely affect small governments.
 Therefore, no actions were deemed necessary under the provisions of the Unfunded Mandates Reform Act of 1995.

 This rule is not a major rule as defined by section 804 of the Small Business Regulatory Enforcement Fairness Act of 1996 (Congressional Review Act).
 This rule will not result in an annual effect on the economy of $100,000,000 or more; a major increase in costs or prices; or significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of United States-based companies to compete with foreign-based companies in domestic and export markets.